luanlima1997/ScrumDeviations/README.md

 11 - How are the Backlog Items shared with the team? ˚¡</br>
 There is a tool in the project where everyone on the team has access (Ex.: Jira, Trello, etc.)</br>
 There is a document shared with all the team.
 (Ex.: An excel file, or a doc.)</br>
+The team members have no access to the Backlog Items </br>
 Other</br>

 12 - Are backlog items prioritized and ordered in the project? ˚¡</br>